bocchino/ClusterSTM/README.md

 1. Download and install GASNet and libmba.

-2. Create and setup the file `init-local.csh` as instructed in the file `init.csh` contained in this directory.
+2. If you use bash, create and setup the file `init-local.bash` as instructed in the file `init.bash` contained in this directory.
+If you use csh, do the same thing using the file `init.csh`.

 3. In the top-level Cluster-STM directory, issue the command `make`.